 The short answer is yes.
 TD Ameritrade is suitable for a wide range of investor and trader personas, from relatively inexperienced DIYers to sophisticated day traders to high-asset managed investment clients.
-This online broker should absolutely be in the mix for anyone seeking a better way to trade stocks, ETFs, fixed-income instruments, and alternative assets.

-TD Ameritrade has several account options, trading platforms, and self-directed and managed investment products.
 Be aware that product lineup and availability, including core mobile and desktop platforms, may be impacted by TD Ameritrade’s pending merger with Charles Schwab.

 TD Ameritrade has several distinct account types: